ImadSaddik/BoDmaghDataset/README.md

 The BoDmagh dataset is a Supervised Fine-Tuning (SFT) dataset for the Darija language.
 I created it manually, ensuring high quality.
 The dataset is in JSON format and includes conversations between a user and an assistant.

+You can find the dataset on Hugging Face: [here](https://huggingface.co/datasets/ImadSaddik/BoDmaghDataset)

 I update the dataset daily, so make sure to check the repository regularly.

 ## Time spent